-two captains, two supercomputers, one female wizard, at the vortex of timelessness,
+two captains, two supercomputers, one sorceress, at the vortex of timelessness,

 enclosed within a barrier of unknown energy, and no way out...